 Like any other restorative dental procedure, there is a cost associated with dental implants.
 Although the initial cost may be higher than other restoration methods, dental implants have a much longer lifespan and are less likely to become damaged over time.
 In fact, modern dental implants are lasting around 20 years and then some.
 Not only that, but people with dental insurance may be able to obtain partial coverage to offset the cost.
 Many implant dentists also offer various financing options to make dental implants attainable for their patients.

 Any Dentist Can Place Dental Implants

 Unfortunately not all dentists have equal abilities when it comes to placing dental implants.
 Because of this, it is important to do your research in order to find the right implant dentist.
-Ideally, it is recommended that you see an implant specialist because they have extensive knowledge and experience with dental implant placement.
-Additionally, dental implant specialists are often up to date with the latest in dental implant technology, which will make your treatment go much smoother.
+Ideally, it is recommended that you see an implant dentist because they have extensive knowledge and experience with dental implant placement.
+Additionally, dental implant dentists are often up to date with the latest in dental implant technology, which will make your treatment go much smoother.

 You Can’t Eat with Dental Implants